-St Augustine is a city mixed with a rich history, amazing food, culture and no shortage of things to experience.
-It’s a welcoming old-world, inviting and a little magical.
+St Augustine is a city mixed with a rich history, amazing food, culture, and no shortage of things to experience.
+It’s a welcoming old-world, inviting, and a little magical.
 It feels like you have stepped into an ancient European city while enjoying the luxuries of amazing modern cuisine and fun!
 It’s truly a uniquely charming place that I fell in love with instantly, and I have a feeling you will too.
-This agenda is for those who want a little more than just casual afternoon strolls, with a focus on food, adventure, and the city’s story.
+This agenda is for those who want a little more than just casual afternoon strolls, with a focus on food, adventure, and the city's story.

 I am grateful to St Augustine Historic Florida Coast for my time exploring the historic city.
 Thoughts and opinions are my own.

-After initial Spanish conquests and revolutionary holding swaps, the area became central to the luxury of the vacationing land lust for railroad tycoons and after that a hotbed for the civil rights movement.
+After initial Spanish conquests and revolutionary holding swaps, the area became central to the luxury of the vacationing land, lust for railroad tycoons, and after that a hotbed for the civil rights movement.
 And all of this can be seen engraved in the sidewalks and memorable construction in less than a 4-mile stroll through the coastal downtown.

 I decided to discover as MUCH as I could in my quick time here.
-There is honestly, so much more to see and do than one can realistically fit into a few days.
-Which is great, because this is a place I would come back to again and again!
-And for someone like me, who travels all of the time – that says a lot!
+There is, honestly, so much more to see and do than one can realistically fit into a few days.
+Which is great because this is a place I would come back to again and again!
+And for someone like me, who travels all of the time - that says a lot!

 History and Fun Facts

-St Augustine has rich cultures from it’s obvious Spanish influence to housing the first free Black settlement in the 1700s at Fort Moses and playing a pivotal role for African American history with the original Underground Railroad leading many individuals to the city.
+St Augustine has rich culture from it’s obvious Spanish influence to housing the first free Black settlement in the 1700s at Fort Moses and playing a pivotal role for African American history with the original Underground Railroad leading many individuals to the city.

 There is also a rich Minorcan history flowing through the city as well, who were the indentured labor force from the areas along the coasts of Greece, Italy, and Minorca.
-After fleeing to the city of St Augustine the few remaining survivors set up homes and their rich heritage and amazing foods live on in modern eateries throughout the city.
+After fleeing to the city of St Augustine, the few remaining survivors set up homes, and their rich heritage and amazing foods live on in modern eateries throughout the city.

-However, it doesn’t rise as the tourist designation it is today until oil tycoon Henry Flagner decided to build a luxury hotel catering to the wealthy in the center of town.
-With opulent design and no detail overlooked in the design, it drew the rich and famous for the winter season to the humid Floridian climate.
+However, it didn’t rise as the tourist designation it is today until oil tycoon Henry Flagner decided to build a luxury hotel catering to the wealthy in the center of town.
+With opulent design and no detail overlooked in the design, it drew the rich and famous for winter season to the humid Floridian climate.

 In the 1960’s St Augustine became a hotbed for the civil rights movement, though it had been known for political activism since the establishment of Lincolnville post the emancipation proclamation.
 Heroes of the civil rights movement were beaten and arrested in the streets of St Augustine and rabbis stood to defend them as they paved the way for what would be a turning point in our country's history and the Civil Rights Act.